-- 1. A child under age 13, for whom you or your spouse are entitled to claim dependent status on your federal income tax return.
-(See the first item under "Eligible Expenses" above for the rule on dependency in cases of separation and divorce); - 2.
-A spouse who is physically or mentally unable to care for him/herself; or - 3.
-A dependent who is physically or mentally not able to care for himself or herself and for whom you can claim an exemption on your federal tax return.
+- A child under age 13, for whom you or your spouse are entitled to claim dependent status on your federal income tax return.
+See the three factors under "Eligible Expenses" above for the rule on dependency in cases of separation and divorce; - 2.
+A spouse who is physically or mentally unable to care for themselves; or - 3.
+A dependent who is physically or mentally unable to care for himself or herself and for whom you can claim an exemption on your federal tax return.

-Please Note: DCRA is governed by federal IRS rules (based on Internal Revenue Code Section 125), which do not recognize registered domestic partner as a marital status.
-Therefore, you only may claim reimbursement for expenses paid for your domestic partner if he/she is a qualified tax dependent under IRS Section 152.
+Please note: DCRA is governed by federal IRS rules (based on Internal Revenue Code Section 125), which do not recognize registered domestic partner as a marital status.
+Therefore, you only may claim reimbursement for expenses paid for your domestic partner if the employee is a qualified tax dependent under IRS Section 152.